DK27ss/TYPHOON-3/README.md

      sudo apt-get install cmake

-We're now going to disable the DVB driver.
+We're now going to disable the `DVB driver`.
 This is the driver used to receive television.
-It's of no interest to our experiment, as the frequency we'll be listening to is 1090 MHz.
-Way beyond TV frequencies.
+It's of no interest to our experiment, as the frequency we'll be listening to is `1090 MHz`.
+Way beyond `TV frequencies`.
 To do this, we need to create an exception file.
 Let's create it with the following command :

      sudo nano /etc/modprobe.d/rtlsdr.conf